anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.rst

      -
    * - ra2.k8s.005
      - Kubernetes API Version
-     - In alignment with the `Kubernetes version support policy <https://kubernetes.io/docs/setup/release/version-skew-policy/#supported-versions>`__, an implementation must use a Kubernetes version as per the subcomponent versions table in :ref:`ref_arch/kubernetes/README:required versions of most important components`.
+     - In alignment with the `Kubernetes version support policy <https://kubernetes.io/docs/setup/release/version-skew-policy/#supported-versions>`__, an implementation must use a Kubernetes version as per the subcomponent versions table in :ref:`index:required versions of most important components`.
      -
      -
    * - ra2.k8s.006